zby/LLMEasyTools/README.md

 # LLMToolBox

-LLMToolBox is a Python package designed to facilitate using 'tools' and 'function calls' in OpenAI APIs.
-It is minimal and designed to not get in the way.
+LLMToolBox is a Python package facilitating using 'tools' and 'function calls' in OpenAI APIs that does not get in the way.

 It can generate tools definitions (schemas) and then process a function call from an LLM response.
 The package leverages Pydantic for data validation and schema generation, ensuring that tools are used with the correct data types and structures.

 ## Features